Zelun-He/Zelun-He/README.md

 <h2 align="left">Hey👋!
 My name is Zelun He.
-I'm currently a student at Missouri State Unversity studying Computer Science.
+I recently graduated from Missouri State University with a Bachelor's degree in Computer Science.
 I'm passionate about software development and am currently diving deep into the world of Artificial Intelligence.
 I'm always eager to collaborate on any passion projects.</h2>

 ###